 Mirrors: Full-length or above vanity only?
 If you have the wall space, a full-length mirror can be very helpful unless you have a separate walk-in closet/dressing room.

-Designing a master bathroom is a home improvement project that can get expensive very fast.
+Designing a primary bathroom is a home improvement project that can get expensive very fast.
 It is imperative that you plan every aspect and cover every option before you start any work.

 If you are doing the remodel yourself you may save some money.
 However, you may think about hiring a contractor to do some of the more crucial elements for you.
 Aside from the fixtures and accessories, you should also consider things in your budget like permits, demolition and line item each option so you can adjust accordingly to stay within your budget.